 R&D TESTING OPERATIONAL USE IN CONFLICT

-LEO Direct Ascent G Y - R
+LEO Direct Ascent ? •

-MEO/GEO Direct Ascent - - - R
+MEO/GEO Direct Ascent - - - •

-LEO Co-Orbital Y ? - R
+LEO Co-Orbital ? •

-MEO/GEO Co-Orbital Y ? - R
+MEO/GEO Co-Orbital ? •

-Directed Energy G Y ?
-R
+Directed Energy ? •

-Electronic Warfare G G G G
+Electronic Warfare

-Space Situational Awareness G G G G
+Space Situational Awareness

+LEGEND: NONE SOME SIGNIFICANT UNCERTAIN ?
+NO DATA -

-The United States has conducted multiple tests of technologies for RPO in both LEO and GEO, along with tracking, targeting, and intercept technologies that could lead to a co-orbital ASAT capability.
-These tests and demonstrations were conducted for other non-offensive missions, such as missile defense, on-orbit inspections, and satellite servicing, and the United States does not have an acknowledged program to develop co-orbital capabilities.
+The United States has conducted multiple tests of technologies for close approach and rendezvous in both LEO and GEO, along with tracking, targeting, and hit-to-kill (HTK) intercept technologies that could lead to a co-orbital ASAT capability.
+These tests and demonstrations were conducted for other nonoffensive missions, such as missile defense, on-orbit inspections, and satellite servicing, and the United States does not have an acknowledged program to develop co-orbital capabilities.
 However, the United States possesses the technological capability to develop a co-orbital capability in a short period of time if it chooses to.

-While the United States does not have an operational, acknowledged DA-ASAT capability, it does have operational midcourse missile defense interceptors that have been demonstrated in an ASAT role against low LEO satellites.
+While the United States does not have an operational, acknowledged DA-ASAT capability, it does have operational midcourse missile defense interceptors that have been demonstrated in an ASAT role against a low LEO satellite.
 The United States has developed dedicated DA-ASATs in the past, both conventional and nuclear-tipped, and likely possesses the ability to do so in the near future should it choose so.

-The United States has an operational EW offensive counterspace system, the Counter Communications System (CCS), which is deployed globally to provide uplink jamming capability against geostationary communications satellites.
-The U. S. has also initiated a new program called Meadowlands to upgrade the CCS capabilities.
-Through its Navigation Warfare program, the United States has the capability to jam the civil signals of global navigation satellite services (GPS, GLONASS, Beidou) within a local area of operation to prevent their effective use by adversaries and has demonstrated doing so in several military exercises.
-The United States likely has the ability to jam military (Global Navigation Satellite System) GNSS signals as well, although the effectiveness is difficult to assess based on publicly available information.
+The United States has an operational electronic warfare (EW) offensive counterspace system, the Counter Communications System (CCS), which is deployed globally to provide uplink jamming capability against geostationary communications satellites.
+The United States has also initiated a program called Meadowlands to upgrade the CCS capabilities.
+Through its Navigation Warfare program, the United States has the capability to jam and interfere with the civil signals of global navigation satellite services (GNSS) within a local area of operation to prevent their effective use by adversaries and has demonstrated doing so in several military exercises.
+The United States likely could jam military GNSS signals as well, although the effectiveness is difficult to assess based on publicly available information.
 The effectiveness of U.S. measures to counter adversarial jamming and spoofing operations against military GPS signals is not known.

-Over the past several decades, the United States has conducted significant research and development on the use of ground-based high energy lasers for counterspace and other purposes.
-We assess that there are no technological roadblocks to the U.S. operationalizing them for counterspace applications.
-With its SLR sites and defense research facilities, the United States possesses low power laser systems with the capability to dazzle, and possibly blind, EO imaging satellites.
+Over the past several decades, the United States has conducted significant research and development on the use of ground-based high-energy lasers for counterspace and other purposes.
+We assess that there are no technological roadblocks to the United States operationalizing them for counterspace applications.
+With its Satellite Laser Ranging (SLR) sites and defense research facilities, the United States possesses low-power laser systems with the capability to dazzle, and possibly blind, Earth observation (EO) imaging satellites.
 However, there is no indication that these potential high or low power capabilities have been operationalized.